huggingface/transformers/examples/research_projects/jax-projects/README.md

 practicable for a wider audience of engineers and researchers.
 To do so, we will try to teach **you** how to effectively use JAX/Flax on TPU and help you to complete a fun NLP and/or CV project in JAX/Flax during the community week.

+Free access to a TPUv3-8 will kindly be provided by the Google Cloud team!

-Here we list all the important information and documents that you will need during the Flax/JAX community week.
+In this document, we list all the important information that you will need during the Flax/JAX community week.

 Don't forget to sign up [here](https://forms.gle/tVGPhjKXyEsSgUcs8)!